SandeepGarcha1234/NumericalCPPPractice/README.md

 ### Overloaded Operators

 The operators `+` , `-`, and `*` all have been overloaded and are compatible with linear algebra.
 This means that `*` corresponds to the linear algebra version of multiplication and is not entry-wise multiplication.
 However, `*` can also be used to multiply a matrix by scalar.
+Please also not that, `*` is compatible with multiplication the standard C++ vector<double> type.

 Please note that `<<` also has been overloaded.
 Thus matrices can be sent to an output stream.
 For instance, the following code: